jmacdonald/amp/documentation/pages/usage.md

 ## Running Commands

-Under the hood, all of Amp's functionality happens through the use of _commands_.
-You don't see this upfront, but the UI is controlled entirely by a simple `key` --> `command` map.
-You can run these from command mode by pressing `0` in normal mode, which will bring up a search prompt.
+Under the hood, _all of Amp's functionality is exposed through a set of **commands**_; the UI is driven entirely by a simple `key` --> `command` map.
+You can run any of these directly by switching to command mode (`0` from normal mode), which will bring up a search prompt.
+If you'd rather browse the full list of commands, you can run the `application::display_available_commands` command to open the complete set in a new buffer.

 !!! tip
-    Command mode is handy as a means of triggering infrequently-used functionality that would be excessive to associate with a keystroke and remember (e.g. converting tabs to spaces).
+    Command mode itself isn't really about discovery; it's a handy means of triggering infrequently-used functionality that doesn't merit a dedicated key binding (think converting tabs to spaces).

 ## Search